FloodCamML/FloodCamML.github.io/docs/intro.md

 # Introduction

-This tutorial will walk you through the steps of configuring and deploying a Flood CamML web app on [shinyapps.io](https://www.shinyapps.io/) or [Google Cloud Run](https://cloud.google.com/run)
+Welcome to the Flood CamML documentation! :books:

+Here you will find **details about the how Flood CamML works** and a **tutorials to create your own Flood CamML**.

-## Getting Started
+## Example

+To see a Flood CamML in action, see the [NC12 Flood CamML](https://floodcamml.org) and its [associated blog post](/blog/nc12)